-Dogs are good for the working climate, keep us moving, promote communication and make us laugh.
-According to a Statista study, dog owners who are allowed to take their animals to work are less stressed and their colleagues more satisfied.
-And as long as the office community and the superiors have nothing against it, there is a lot to be said for taking friendly four-legged friends to work with you.
-At Burda, there are many woof-tastic coworkers.
-Some of these dogfluencers even have their own Instagram account and one of them acted as inspiration for Burda's first dog magazine.
-Here, a few Burda dogs introduce themselves personally.
+Dogs are good for the working environment; they keep us moving, promote communication and make us laugh.
+According to a Statista study, dog owners who are allowed to take their pets to work are less stressed and their colleagues more satisfied.
+As long as the office community and the management have nothing against it, there’s a lot to be said for taking friendly four-legged friends to work with you.
+Burda has many wooftastic co-workers.
+Some of these dogfluencers even have their own Instagram accounts and one acted as inspiration for Burda’s first dog magazine.
+Here, a few Burda dogs introduce themselves in person.

 Who are you and where are you from?

-Where does your owner work and what's her name?
+Where does your owner work and what is her name?